New Jersey Drug-Induced Deaths: Introduction

 The remoteness defense is actually specified in N.J.S.
 2C:35-9.
 “Remoteness” refers to the situation where an incident takes place that is too far removed in time or events to be considered a sufficient result of another action.
 By way of analogy, a person can start a small fire with the intention of burning garbage.
 If this fire spreads and ends up killing someone, it is not considered the fire-starter’s fault so long as unforeseen factors or events allowed the fire to spread.

-Broken fire alarms and smoke detectors, non-fire-retardant carpets, and breezes coming in from open windows can all contribute to the fire’s spread.
-The law would treat these factors as the ultimate cause of a person’s death, not the fire-starter, because of the “remoteness” of the death from the fire-starter.
-In the context of drug-induced deaths, “remoteness” is the idea that a death is too distant from the providing of the drug to still be considered a direct result of the manufacture, distribution, or dispensing.
+Broken fire alarms and smoke detectors, non-fire-retardant carpets, and breezes coming in from open windows can all contribute to the fire's spread.
+The law would treat these factors as the ultimate cause of a person's death, not the fire-starter, because of the “remoteness” of the death from the fire-starter.
+In the context of drug deaths, “remoteness” is the idea that a death is too distant from the providing of the drug to still be considered a direct result of the manufacture, distribution, or dispensing.

 The rules for liability in terms of remoteness differ in a major way from the standards for other kinds of homicide.
-With drug-induced deaths, the willing actions of the victim to ingest, inhale, or inject a substance have no bearing on “remoteness”.
+With drug deaths, the willing actions of the victim to ingest, inhale, or inject a substance have no bearing on “remoteness”.
 Specifically, a victim's intervening action in ingesting a drug does not absolve the distributor.

 The actions of another must be wholly unrelated to the ingestion, inhalation, or injection of a drug to remove strict liability for the victim's death.
 The mere fact that another person injects or aids the victim in taking the drug does not mean the victim's death was not a direct result of the drug.
-Although another person is involved, that involvement does not negate the causal relationship between the providing of the drug and the death of the victim.
+Although another person is involved, that involvement does not remove the causal relationship between the providing of the drug and the death of the victim.

 Drug-Induced Deaths in New Jersey: “Distribution”

-“Distribution”, as defined by the New Jersey, involves the actual, attempted, or heavily inferred delivery of drugs.
+“Distribution”, as defined by New Jersey, involves the actual, attempted, or heavily inferred delivery of drugs.
 All involved in a chain of distribution are considered liable under N.J.S.
 2C:35-9.
 Thus if Person A delivers the drug to Person B who, in turn, delivers it to Person C, and so on, down to Person G, Person A could still be held liable for the death of Person G if the drug that Person A first distributed later causes Person G's death.
 However, the State has the burden of proving the chain of passage from the defendant to the victim, beyond a reasonable doubt, however long that chain may be.
 The longer the chain, the more difficult it will be for the State to establish that proof.
 Note that when possession of the drug or drugs is shared, distribution within the meaning of the drug-induced death statute is deemed not to have happened.
 Thus, in the case of joint-possession of a CDS, neither possessor is liable for the other's death.

 Profit is not required for “distribution”.
 Drugs given as gifts to friends or partners are still considered as having been “distributed” by one person to another.